btc-c0der/omega-btc-ai/README.md

    - Multiple trader psychological profiles
    - Real-time performance monitoring

+### **Repository Consolidation**

+> **Note:** As of March 2025, we've consolidated multiple repository versions into this single repository.
+If you previously worked with the `/Users/fsiqueira/Desktop/Code/omega_btc_ai` repository, please switch to this repository for all future development.
+See the [repository consolidation guide](./DOCS/repository_consolidation.md) for more details on the migration process.

 4. **Data Processing Pipeline**
    - WebSocket-based real-time data ingestion
    - Redis-backed caching and message queuing